Luming-L/ProjectNew/Results/Re/RegioneR.md

 ## permTest
 ### randomization function
 Create a new set of regions that is random with respect to our evaluation function but takes into account the specificities of our original region set.
 Randomization functions in regioneR can specify the genome and accept a mask, indicating where a random region cannot be placed.

-`circularRandomizeRegions`: the randomization process maintains the order and distance of the regions, while changing their position in the chromosome. no mask
+`circularRandomizeRegions`: maintains the order and distance of the regions, while changing their position in the chromosome. no mask

 (human.genome, organism="hg")
 ```r